-The main reason for all data backup is to save important files in case the system crashes or the hard disk drive (HDD) fails.
-Cloud backups are necessary in case of natural or man-made disasters like storms, destruction of servers and computers due to fires and floods or other unexpected destructive events, and as with the 3-2-1 rule, are an important part of any backup methodology.
+The main reason for all data backups is to save important files in the event the system crashes, or the hard disk drive (HDD) fails.
+Cloud or off-site backups are necessary to protect against natural or man-made disasters such as the destruction of servers and computers due to fires and floods.
+Therefore the 3-2-1 rule is an important part of any backup methodology.

 For enterprises, backing up is just as (if not more) important: regular backups guarantee the safety of financial and customer data, archiving of other important information, and even offer an increase in productivity due to a reduction in wasted time in dealing with accidentally erased or corrupted data, malware attack or other data loss issues, as it can simply be safely restored – at least when using quality backup software and adhering to that 3-2-1 rule.

 How to backup with Windows 10 / 8 / 7

 Let’s see how you can back up different versions of Windows with internal backup tools.
 We’ve described the Windows backup process in our article in greater detail, so please refer to that article for more information.
 Herein though, let’s briefly summarize the backup process for different versions of Windows.